Ryzeson/Data-Structures/StacksAndQueues/README.txt

 The Array implementation is even trickier, because you must worry about resizing at the appropriate time, casting it to a generic array correctly, and copying it over.
 This is harder for the queue because you have to make two copies of the array, to ensure that the first and last pointers still point to the right thing.

+*Note: only StackAL and QueueAL have comprehensive examples of properly thrown exceptions